powbot/docs/Fundamentals_In_Practice/UsingWaits.md

 of the ban detection system is it uses patterns and profiling to help detect bots.
 STOP THIS.

 Also, using these means you have no validation in your timings.
 You could try to drop the ore before you've finished mining it.
 You could try to mine again before you finished mining.
-You could wait longer than needed because you mined in 1 tick and go lucky.
+You could wait longer than needed because you mined in 1 tick and got lucky.

 ## How Then?